 The proposed Bayesian inference proceeds via three steps: (i) compute a (local) posterior mode (MAP) of the network parameters under the marginal prior; (ii) derive feature-level posterior inclusion probabilities from the first‑layer; and (iii) map the selected spline features to an estimated active region.
-The detailed procedure is described below, and the hyperparameter settings are provided in the Appendix.
+The detailed procedure is described below, while hyperparameter settings, sensitivity analyses, and runtime results are provided in Appendix A.

-\subsection{MAP fitting}
+\subsection{MAP Fitting}